tokenanalyst/slate/source/includes/_ethereumexchangeflows.md

 ]
 ```

-This endpoint returns the inflow of ETH into exchange wallets for as far back as we track.
-The average inflow is the average transaction value for transactions flowing into exchange wallets on a given day.
+This endpoint returns the inflow of ETH into exchange wallets.
+The `avg_txn_value` is the average inflow value for transactions flowing into exchange wallets on a given day.

 ### HTTP Request